The 30th book in the Discworld series, the second for young adults and first in the Tiffany Aching apprentice witch series.

 - Fake Ultimate Hero: Roland gets all the credit for the rescue.
 At least he tries to tell the truth.

-- Foreshadowing: The cover.
-Look at the frog and the swords of Feegles closest to him.
+- The cover.
+Look at the toad and the swords of Feegles closest to him.

-- Frying Pan of Doom: Tiffany wields one against Jenny Green-Teeth, instinctively aware that Jenny can only be seriously injured by Cold Iron.
+- Frying Pan of Doom: Tiffany wields an iron skillet against Jenny Green-Teeth, instinctively aware that Jenny can only be seriously injured by Cold Iron.

 - Gender Rarity Value: The 99% male Nac Mac Feegle follow the leadership of the Kelda, their one female.
 Of course, she is their mother.

-- Glamour Failure: Dromes can't make people that talk coherently.
+- Glamour Failure: Dromes can make very life-like dreams, but they can't make people that talk coherently.

 - Headless Horseman: One of the Queen of the Elves' minions.